Briannguyen-dev/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-phases.md

 ### **What is included?**

 Phase 0 is the name given to the launch of the Beacon Chain.
 The Beacon Chain will manage the Casper Proof of Stake protocol for itself and all of the shard chains.
-As Ben Edgington [puts it](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129), “There are a number of aspects to this: managing validators and their stakes; nominating the chosen block proposer for each shard at each step; organizing validators into committees to vote on the proposed blocks; applying the consensus rules; applying rewards and penalties to validators; and, being an anchor point on which the shards register their states to facilitate cross-shard transactions.”
+As Ben Edgington [puts it](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129), “There are a number of aspects to this: managing validators and their stakes; nominating the chosen block proposer for each shard at each step; organizing validators into committees to vote on the proposed blocks; applying the consensus rules; applying rewards and penalties to validators; and, being an anchor point on which the shards register their states to facilitate cross-shard transactions.”.

 The primary source of load on the Beacon Chain will be "attestations".
 Attestations are availability votes for a shard block and, simultaneously, proof of stake votes for a beacon block.
 A sufficient number of attestations for the same shard block will create a "crosslink" which confirms the shard segment up to that shard block into the Beacon Chain.